hamidre13/IntroToFrontEndProject/README.md

 # HTML form data collection
 ## Read all this document before starting to code.

-* Fork this repository privatly into your own github account
+* Fork this repository privately into your own github account
-* Add me as a collabroator to this repository.(you need my username hamidre13)
+* Add me as a collaborator to this repository.(you need my username hamidre13)
 * In the Html file add the following fields to the form
     * firstName
     * lastName
     * email
     * studentId
-* After user clicks on submit all the user input data should be convertod to object:
+* After user clicks on submit all the user input data should be converted to object:

 __MAKE SURE TO PREVENT PAGE REFRESH ON THE FORM SUBMIT__